-The internship is designed to offer supervised experiences to interns who wish to develop and enhance skills in providing the varied services offered through a university counseling center.
+The internship is designed to offer supervised experiences to interns to help develop and enhance skills in providing the varied services offered through a university counseling center.
 The core of the internship is intensive supervision in short-term psychotherapy.
-The direct services provided by interns include initial consultation, assessment, individual and group counseling and psychotherapy, crisis intervention, supervision of trainees, consultation, outreach programming, brief assessment, and career assessment.
+The direct services provided by interns include initial consultation, assessment, individual and group counseling and psychotherapy, crisis intervention, consultation, outreach programming, brief assessment, and career assessment.